vinetiworks/yvn-internship-2018/README.md

 The problem set in 2018 consists of basic questions checking fundamental knowledge in Computer Science.\
 _Coding is optional, for some problems algorithm description can be enough._

 1. What teams at Vineti are you interested in and why?
+(Dev or QA)
 2. What is your favorite programming language and why?
 3. What is a linked list?
 4. You work in an ice cream shop and step into the back for a few minutes.
 You return and see a large group of people waiting.
 How would you serve them?